levoai/docs/docs/security-testing/catalog-tests.md

 <br></br>

-### Select Method and Enter a Target URL to run tests against, e.g. `http://crapi.levo.ai` and click on `Run Tests` to start the tests' execution.
+### Choose the test run environment and enter the target URL to run tests against, e.g. `http://crapi-spec-building.levo.ai.app` and click on `Run Tests` to start the tests' execution.
 - `Run on Cloud`: The tests will be run on Levo's platform, i.e., the requests to the target server are made by Levo.
 This means that the application must be exposed via a publicly reachable domain or IP address.
 - `Run on-prem`: The tests will run on your premise.
 Head to the **[Testrunners](testrunner.mdx)** page to know how to install **Testrunners**.